Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Work Experience:**</span>

-- System Development • AI Engineer at Tokyo, Japan-(2020 to present)
+- AI Engineer at Tokyo, Japan-(2020 to present)
 - Mechanical Engineer at Tata Motors-(2018 to 2019)
 - Internship Engineer at Pepsi-2017